buhrmi/RationalCrowdsale/README.md

 A crowdsale contract that can be deployed as-is.

-The price of the token will change based on token availability using a rational function: When only 50% of baseAvailability tokens are on the contract, the price will double.
+The price of the token is based on its availability: When only 50% of baseAvailability tokens are on the contract, the price will double.
 At 75% it will quadruple, and so on.

 ## Flatten